-Creatine is famous for being a post workout supplement to help with muscle growth – but in small doses pre workout it can help to improve your performance in the gym.
+Creatine is famous for being a post workout supplement – but in small doses pre workout it can also be beneficial.

 We promised you that we’d end this article with our top recommendation of the best pre workout without Caffeine, so let’s get down to it.

 Performance Lab SPORT Pre-Workout is currently our top rated supplement in this category without Caffeine.

 It’s made by a specialist supplements company called Opti-Nutra and it stands out from a lot of the ‘leading’ pre workouts out there at the moment.

 Firstly, it’s delivered in capsule form, unlike most pre workouts which come as powders.

 The advantage to this is that you simply consume it with a glass of water before training, and it also means that there are absolutely no sweeteners of any kind in the formula.

 SPORT Pre-Workout contains most of the important ingredients we look for in a pre workout supplement, including Creatine, L-Citrulline and L-Theanine.